Man Utd transfer news and rumours: January transfer window 2023

 With the 2023 winter transfer window now open, we round up the players linked with moves in and out of Manchester United.

-United signed Wout Weghorst on loan on January 13, but will need a new permanent No 9 at the end of this season, with manager Erik ten Hag keen to do business early.
+Pellistri, who has previously spent time on loan at Alaves, apparently prefers a move to Valencia.
+However, the Uruguay World Cup star could stay at Old Trafford for the remainder of the season.

-Benfica's Ramos and Ajax's Kudus - who played under Ten Hag with the Dutch side - are both reportedly more attainable than other options, such as Tottenham's Harry Kane and Napoli's Victor Oshimen, who would command large fees.
+Wout Weghorst could be in line for his Manchester United debut against Crystal Palace on Wednesday after training with the squad for the first time on Sunday.

-Manchester United have completed the signing of Burnley striker Wout Weghorst on loan until the end of the season after his temporary spell at Besiktas was terminated
+Manchester United completed the signing of Burnley striker Weghorst on loan until the end of the season after his temporary spell at Besiktas was terminated

 Erik ten Hag made no secret of the fact he wanted to strengthen his squad with a striker following the departure of Cristiano Ronaldo.